DinoHub-SubT/dsta_deploy/docs/build-azure.md

 # Azure Deployment Example Walkthrough

 This tutorial will outline how to setup every workspace on the Azure VM.

 - Everything will build and run on the Azure VMs.

 - Please only follow the instructions that match your chosen setup.

 You can install the workspaces directly on the VM or using docker.

-  - The below instructions (recommended method) will follow using the docker setup.
+  - The below instructions *(recommended method)* will follow the docker setup.

-  - For installing directly on the host VM, please change the docker setup below with the setup found at: `docs/build-local.md`.
+  - For installing directly on the host VM, please change the docker setup instructions below with the setup found at: `docs/build-local.md`.

 ## Prerequisites

-This tutorial assumes:
+Assumes the user has already completed the *Azure Cloud Infrastructure Setup* at [`operations/deploy/azurebooks/README.md`](../operations/deploy/azurebooks/README.md) or have a an azure setup available with VM ssh access.

-  - You have completed the *Azure Cloud Infrastructure Setup* at `operations/deploy/azurebooks/README.md` or have a an azure setup available with VM ssh access.
+### Setup Configurations

-**Setup Remote Host Alias**
+**1. Setup Remote Host Alias**

         # open local host file
         sudo vim /etc/hosts

         # Add all the remote vm hosts.
 You can configure the names however you like.
-        # For example, add the following to the file:
+        # Example: add the following to the file:

         10.0.2.4        azure-ugv
         10.0.2.5        azure-uav